ubccpsc/classy/docs/developer/customization.md

 # Customization of Classy

-Application customization is NOT necessary unless custom views and endpoints need to be created to support your unique class operations.
-Classy supports default views that do not require any customization work.
+Application customization is not necessary unless custom views and endpoints are needed to support your internal course operations.
+Classy has default behaviour that does not require any customization to make it operational for most courses.

 Classy consists of two TypeScript applications: AutoTest and Portal.
-ONLY Portal is customizable at this time.

-Portal consists of a frontend and backend application.
+Only Portal is customizable at this time.
+Portal consists of an MVC frontend and RESTful API backend application.

-Note: Application and Docker Container/Supporting Services can be stored in the same Git repository.
+## Customization Options

 ## Application Customization